Parliament security breach accused wanted to create anarchy: Police

 The officer said the biggest challenge in the case is the fact that the police do not have the mobile phones of the accused that could help them trace the origin of the conspiracy and ascertain the involvement of more people.

-The police are interrogating two more men -- Kailash and Mahesh-- since morning, he said, adding that they have not been arrested so far.
+Police are interrogating two more men -- Kailash and Mahesh Kumawat -- since morning, he said, adding that they have not been arrested yet.

+Jha fled to Nagaur in Rajasthan after the incident.
+Kumawat and Kailash, who are cousins, arranged his stay there, sources said.

 "We are planning to approach Parliament to seek permission for recreating the crime scene inside the House and outside the Parliament building.
 Lalit Jha, who was arrested on Thursday, revealed during the interrogation that he had thrown his phone near the Delhi-Jaipur border and destroyed the phones of the other accused," said the officer.